MicrosoftDocs/dynamics-365-customer-engagement/ce/social-engagement/overview.md

 -   [Set up searches to listen to social media conversations](set-up-searches.md): Capturing the right data for your business is a crucial step for successfully analyzing social media data.
 Set up searches and refine the quality of the results they give you, organize searches to meet your needs, and maintain an optimal post quota.

 -   [Analyze social data by using widgets](analyze-social-data-using-widgets.md): Visualize data in different areas to analyze your search results.
-See which filters are available to form a data set and how you can apply them to various widgets.
+See which filters are available to form a dataset and how you can apply them to various widgets.

 -   [Engage on social networks](engage-on-social-networks.md): Interact with other users on social media and keep the conversations flowing.
 Create streams to follow the conversations that matter most to you, and reply to posts directly from within [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)].
 Find out how you can connect a social profile with [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)] and share it with other users of the solution.